-6.2.3 Connecting Additional Grounding
+Connecting Additional Grounding 6.2.3

 If additional grounding or equipotential bonding is required locally, you can connect additional grounding to the inverter.
-This prevents touch current if the grounding conductor at the terminal for the AC cable fails.

-The required clamping bracket, the cylindrical screw M5x16, the washer and the spring lock washer are part of the scope of delivery of the inverter.
+This prevents touch current if the grounding conductor on the AC connector fails.
+The necessary ring terminal lug and the screw are included in the scope of delivery of the inverter.